-We have a few in stock signed by both Janis and Sarah!!
+We have a few left, signed by both Janis and Sarah!!

 - A Quarter Past Heartache (brand new song)

 - Forever And A Day (brand new song)

 - At Seventeen

 - Bright Lights & Promises

 The basics: A brilliant take on Janis' work, seen through the lens of a highly regarded jazz vocalist and her stunning band.
 Janis' jazz roots go back to her mother's love of Nina Simone, and musicians like Richard Davis and Chick Corea, who've played with her over the years.
 She even made the cover of Downbeat!
 Magazine when she was just sixteen years old!

 Inside scoop: "Sarah and I met through an online Grammy voters group, and we hit it off.
 When she approached me about doing an album of my work, I was immediately excited.
 She's a wonderful singer with impeccable taste in musicians and arrangers.
 I gave her full access to my catalogue, even though she'd already been through everything she could find - and she grabbed "Forever and a Day", which I'd only done a worktape of recently.